covalent substances header image

 carbon dioxide carbon dioxide CO2 Small covalent molecule containing one carbon atom and two oxygen atoms.
 Held together by a double covalent bond between the carbon atom and oxygen atoms.

 hydrogen oxide (water) water molecule H2O Small covalent molecule containing one atom of oxygen and two atoms of hydrogen.
-All bonds are single covalent bonds.
+All the present bonds are single covalent bonds.

 ammonia ammonia molecule NH3 Small covalent molecule containing one atom of nitrogen and three atoms of hydrogen.
 All bonds are single covalent bonds.